← Back to blog

 Manage the reviews that come in

 Asking for more reviews without managing the ones you have is a mistake.
 If a customer sees an unanswered review, they won't bother writing theirs.
-Respond to all — positive and negative — within 24 hours to create the virtuous cycle.
+Respond to all of them, positive and negative, within 24 hours to create the virtuous cycle.

 Try Westify free →